SqYtCO/Stopwatch/README.md

 # Stopwatch
-Small and lightweight stopwatch written in C++ with Qt
+Simple and lightweight stopwatch written in C++ with Qt